Cuts You Up

 "Cuts You Up" is a song by English musician Peter Murphy, released in 1990 as the second single from his third solo studio album, Deep (1989).
 The song became Murphy's most successful release, topping the US Billboard Modern Rock Tracks chart and appearing on the Billboard Hot 100 and Billboard Album Rock Tracks charts.

 The live versions of the song appear on the B-side of "You're So Close" (1992) single and Alive Just for Love live album, released in 2001.

 Background and recording

 "Cuts You Up" features a melodic violin line over a bed of acoustic guitars, keyboards, percussion, and bass guitar.
 Peter Murphy described the song as "having a very driving, acoustic quality to it and lots of sort of hooky, melodic overtones to it with a not-so-straight lyric."
 Producer Simon Rogers stated that "Murphy brought the song to the sessions in more-or-less its final form," describing it as "pretty much exactly like the demo."

 Murphy also visualized the violin part that runs through the performance and used a sample.
 Rogers recruited a viola player to play the line.
 Nevertheless, he was not satisfied with the live recording of the strings, stating that "it didn't have the atmosphere and was too moody."
 The sample was eventually retained for the finished release.

+In a 1990 interview, Murphy spent several minutes attempting to explain the song, eventually concluding, "Cuts You Up is about two people who are in love, but not strictly romantically.
+They're bonded not only emotionally, but also in a spiritual sense."